RaspberryPiFoundation/scratch-curriculum/CONTRIBUTING.md

     cd scratch-curriculum

-NB: Replace `YOUR_NAME` with your GitHub handle and `Documents` with whatever folder on your machine you’d like keep your work in.
+NB: Replace `YOUR_NAME` with your GitHub handle and `Documents` with whatever folder on your machine you’d like to keep your work in.

 ## Step 3 - Create a folder for your translation